gjcooper/VAULT/01_articles/busemeyer1993decision.md

 date: 1993-07-01
 citekey: busemeyer1993decision
 aliases:
-    - Decision field theory: a dynamic-cognitive approach to decision making in an uncertain environment.
+    - "Decision field theory: a dynamic-cognitive approach to decision making in an uncertain environment."
 ---

 # Decision field theory: a dynamic-cognitive approach to decision making in an uncertain environment.